nginxinc/nginx-amplify-doc/amplify-guide.md

 **Note.** The following directives and their parameters aren't exported to the SaaS: *ssl_certificate*, *ssl_certificate_key*, *ssl_client_certificate*, *ssl_password_file*, *ssl_stapling_file*, *ssl_trusted_certificate*, *auth_basic_user_file*, *secure_link_secret*.

-### What do I need to get the Agent reporting metrics?
+### What to check if Agent isn't reporting metrics

 After you install and start the agent, normally it should just start reporting right away, pushing aggregated data to the SaaS in regular 1 minute intervals.
 It'll take about a minute for the new system to appear in the Amplify UI.